-Construct Item Case Minnesota Stanford Vanderbilt Household For all children and adults living Configuration in your household, please tell me: Gender, X X X Birth date, or age X X Х Relationship to the participating X Х Х Child's data of Child's data of hirth V V V v birth Child's date of birth ^ ^ ^ ^ Child Sex What is this child sex?
-X X X X Child Ethnicity Is this child Hispanic Latino/a or X X X X Crind Etrinicity of Spanish origin? ^ ^ ^ ^ Child Race Which of the following best Х Х Х Х describes your child?
-Parent Ethnicity Are you Hispanic, Latino/a or of Spanish origin? Х X X X Parent Race Which of the following best describes you? Х Х Х X Parent Country of Birth In what country were you born? Х Х X Child Country of Birth In what country was this child born? Х Х Years Parent How many years total have you Х Х Х Lived in USA lived in the United States?
-Employment What is your employment status? Х Х Х Х Status Marital Status What is your current marital Х Х Х Х status?
-Access to Car Is there a car that you can use Х Х Х whenever you need to?
-Frequency of How often do you speak English X Х Speaking English at home with your family?
+Construct Item Case Minnesota Stanford Vanderbilt Household For all children and adults living Configuration in your household, please tell me: Gender, Х X Х Birth date, or age X X Х Relationship to the participating child.
+X x X Child's date of birth Child's date of birth x X X X Child Sex What is this child sex?
+X Х Х Х Child Ethnicity Is this child Hispanic, Latino/a or of Spanish origin?
+X X X X Child Race Which of the following best describes your child? Х X X X Parent Ethnicity Are you Hispanic, Latino/a or of Spanish origin? Х Х X X Parent Race Which of the following best describes you? Х Х X Х Parent Country of Birth In what country were you born? Х X X Child Country of Birth In what country was this child born? Х X Years Parent Lived in USA How many years total have you lived in the United States? Х X X Employment Status What is your employment status? Х Х X X Marital Status What is your current marital status? Х Х X Х Access to Car Is there a car that you can use whenever you need to? Х Х Х Frequency of Speaking English How often do you speak English at home with your family? Х Х

-Construct Item Case Minnesota Stanford Vanderbilt

-at Home with (Choose one )

-Family If you do not always speak in X X

-1 anny English at home with your family ~

-what languages do you speak the

-rest of the time?

-WIC Do you participate in WIC?
-WIC Х X X

-stands for Women Infants and ~ ~

-Children a Federal assistance

-program.

-Food Stamps/ Does anyone in your household Х X x X

-SNAP receive food stamps or SNAP? ~

-SNAP stands for Supplemental

-Nutrition Assistance Program.

-Unemployment/ Does anyone in your household Х X X

-Social Security/ receive Unemployment Social

-Disability Security or Disability Benefits?

-Education What is the highest degree or Х X X X

-Completed level of school that you have ~

-• • • • • • • • • • • • • • • • • • • completed?

-What is the highest degree or X X X Х

-level of school that your child's

-other parent living in the

-household or adult caregiver

-living in the household has

-completed?

-Child Care In a usual week, how much time

-does this child spend being cared

-for by someone other than

-parent/guardian?

-in your own home Х X Х

-in someone else's home Х Х Х

-in childcare center/after school Х X Х

-program

-Household What was your total household Х Х X Х

-Income income from all sources before

-taxes last year?
-By "household",

-we mean that you should report

-the combined income of everyone

-in your home.

-Child Health Is your child covered by a health Х Х X

-Insurance insurance plan?
-N/

-Which type of plan are they Х X X

-covered by?

-Free or Reduced Does any child in your household X X

-Price Breakfast or receive free or reduced price

-preakfast or lunch at school?
-X

-Maturation Status Has your daughter started having Х X

-ner menstrual period?
-V + X

-vvnen did sne nave her first X X

-Dreadfead the st menstrual period?
-V V

-Breastreeding/ Did <(Inis child> breastfeed for ^ ^ ^

-I TEGHANUS MISK How old was <this childs="" in<="" td="">xxx</this> x x x

-1 1
+Construct Item Case Minnesota Stanford Vanderbilt at Home with (Choose one.)
+Family If you do not always speak in English at home with your family, what languages do you speak the rest of the time? Х X WIC Do you participate in WIC?
+WIC stands for Women, Infants, and Children, a Federal assistance program. Х X X Food Stamps/ SNAP Does anyone in your household receive food stamps or SNAP?
+SNAP stands for Supplemental Nutrition Assistance Program.
+X X X × Unemployment/ Social Security/ Disability Does anyone in your household receive Unemployment, Social Security, or Disability Benefits? Х X x Education Completed What is the highest degree or level of school that you have completed?
+X X X X What is the highest degree or level of school that your child's other parent living in the household or adult caregiver living in the household has completed? x × X × Child Care In a usual week, how much time does this child spend being cared for by someone other than parent/guardian? in your own home Х Х Х in someone else's home Х Х Х in childcare center/after school program Х X X Household Income What was your total household income from all sources before taxes last year?
+By "household", we mean that you should report the combined income of everyone in your home.
+X X X X Child Health Insurance Is your child covered by a health insurance plan? Х X X Which type of plan are they covered by? Х Х X Free or Reduced Price Breakfast or Lunch Does any child in your household receive free or reduced price breakfast or lunch at school?
+X X Maturation Status Has your daughter started having her menstrual period?
+X X When did she have her first menstrual period?
+X X Breastfeeding/ Pregnancy Risk Did <this child=""> breastfeed for more than a month?</this> X X X How old was <this child=""> in</this> Х Х Х